University of Southampton: Research university

 The Gardens on the west half of Highfield Campus were landscaped by Basil Spence and feature artwork by Barbara Hepworth.

 Under the leadership of then Vice-Chancellor, Sir Howard Newby the university became more focused in encouraging and investment in more and better quality research.
 In the mid-1990s, the university gained two new campuses, as the Winchester School of Art and La Sainte Union College became part of the university.
 A new school for Nursing and Midwifery was also created and went on to provide training for NHS professionals in central-southern England.
-This involved a huge increase in student numbers and the establishment of sub-campuses in Basingstoke, Winchester, Portsmouth and Newport, Isle of Wight.
+This involved a huge increase in student numbers and the establishment of sub-campuses in Basingstoke, Winchester, Portsmouth, and Newport, Isle of Wight.

 In the autumn of 1997, the university experienced Britain's worst outbreak of meningitis, with the death of three students.
 The university responded to the crisis by organising a mass vaccination programme, and later took the ground-breaking decision to offer all new students vaccinations.

 The university celebrated its Golden Jubilee on 22 January 2002.
 By this time, Southampton had research income that represented over half of the total income.
 In recent years a number of new landmark buildings have been added as part of the estates development.
-New constructions on the main campus include the Jubilee Sports Complex in 2004, the EEE (ECS, Education and Entrance) building in 2007, the new Mountbatten building in 2008 housing the School of Electronics and Computer Science following a fire and the Life Sciences building in 2010.
+New constructions on the main campus include the Jubilee Sports Complex in 2004, the EEE (ECS, Education and Entrance) building in 2007, the new Mountbatten building in 2008 housing the School of Electronics and Computer Science following a fire, and the Life Sciences building in 2010.
 In addition, the Hartley Library and Student Services Centre were both extended and redesigned in 2005 and the Students' Union was also extended in 2002.
 Other constructions include the Archaeology building on Avenue Campus in 2006 and the Institute of Development Sciences building at Southampton General Hospital in 2007.
 The university has also significantly redeveloped its Boldrewood Campus which is home to part of the engineering faculty and to Lloyd's Register's Global Technology Centre.

 The university joined the Science and Engineering South Consortium (SES) on 9 May 2013.
-The SES was created to pool the collective insights and resources of the University of Oxford, University of Cambridge, Imperial College London and University College London to innovate and explore new ideas through collaboration whilst providing efficiencies of scale and shared utilisation of facilities.
-This is the most powerful cluster of research intensive universities in the UK and the new consortium is to become one of the world's leading hubs for science and engineering research.
+The SES was created to pool the collective insights and resources of the University of Oxford, University of Cambridge, Imperial College London, and University College London, providing efficiencies of scale and shared utilisation of facilities.

 In 2015, the university started a fundraising campaign to build the Centre for Cancer Immunology based at Southampton General Hospital.
 At the beginning of 2018, the target amount of £25 million was raised, allowing 150 scientists to move into the building in March 2018.
-The Centre for Cancer Immunology is the first of its kind in the UK and contains facilities that will hosts clinical trial units and laboratories that will explore the relationship between cancer and the immune system.
+The Centre for Cancer Immunology is the first of its kind in the UK and contains facilities that will host clinical trial units and laboratories that will explore the relationship between cancer and the immune system.